Asymptotic Bayesian Generalization Error in Latent Dirichlet Allocation and Stochastic Matrix Factorization: Framework and Main Result

 \subsection{Framework of Bayesian Learning}

+First, we explain the general theory of Bayesian learning.
 Let $q(x)$ and $p(x|\theta)$ be probability density functions on a finite-dimensional real Euclidean space, where $\theta$ is a parameter.
 In learning theory, $q(x)$ and $p(x|\theta)$ respectively represent the true distribution and a learning machine given $\theta$.
 A probability density function $\varphi(\theta)$ whose domain is a set of parameters is called a prior.
 Let $X^n=(X_1,X_2,...,X_n)$ be a set of random variables that are independently subject to $q(x)$, where $n$ and $X^n$ are the sample size and training data respectively.
 The probability density function of $\theta$ defined by

 is called the posterior, where $Z(X^n)$ is a normalizing constant determined by the condition $\int \psi(w|X^n)=1$:

 This is called the marginal likelihood or partition function.
 The Bayesian predictive distribution is defined by